 Figure 5.1: Flow diagram representing an overview of the pathway by which kidney allocation proceeds after initial matching within OrganMatch.
-Approximately 20% of kidneys are allocated at the national level, which involves transporting the kidney(s) interstate.
-The remaining 80% of allocations occur at the state/territory level.

 From a practical viewpoint, state-based allocation helps to minimise cold ischaemic time and allows for a more efficient use of local donation, laboratory, and retrieval team resources.
 There is good evidence that shorter ischaemic times improve transplant outcomes, especially for kidneys of lower quality.
 An additional advantage of state-based allocation is that it allows for state-based transplant advisory committees to continually review and improve the local allocation algorithm in order to reduce inequities and imbalances within their state.
 It also allows states to streamline their processes for allocating kidneys that are of lower quality or pose certain additional risks (e.g. possible infection or malignancy or anatomical difficulties).
 These kidneys are often very difficult to successfully allocate, and efficient local systems help to achieve the best use of these organs.
 The state transplant advisory committees review, audit and guide the principles applied in achieving successful allocation in these less typical cases.
 This helps to maximise the successful use of donated kidneys, even when the organs are not acceptable for many patients because of some perceived risk, or when the allocation algorithms may not have initially identified an appropriate recipient.
-14,37 Some of these state-based scenarios are described below in Section 5.4.4 (dual organ allocation) and Section 5.4.5.
+A.5.
+Some of these state-based scenarios are described below in Section 5.4.4 (dual organ allocation) and Section 5.4.5.